adavarski/Hetzner-Case-Study/README.md

 Use Teraform hcloud modles for CloudVMs provisioning:  https://github.com/hetznercloud/terraform-provider-hcloud

-Note: For Development Environment example: Three CX31 cloud servers from Hetzner, each providing 2 CPUs, 2 GB memory, 80 GB of disk storage, running Ubuntu 20.04, and deployed in the Nuremberg region.
+Note: For Development Environment example: Provision three CX31 (2 vCPUS / 8 GB RAM) cloud servers from Hetzner, running Ubuntu 20.04, and deployed in the Nuremberg region.
+Use Terraform module for CloudVMs provisioning.

 ```
 # k8s Master